kwalczak80/mx-monster/README.md

 ### Newsletter

-The newsletter link appears on the footer, to make it as visible as possible and encourage the user to sign up for the newsletter.
+The newsletter link appears on the footer, to make it as visible as possible and encourage the user to sign up for newsletter.
 Once the user clicks on the **Newsletter** link, the newsletter page will be displayed.
 On this page, the user has two options:

-- Subscribe to a newsletter
+- Subscribe to newsletter
-- Unsubscribe from a newsletter(if already subscribed)
+- Unsubscribe from newsletter(if already subscribed)

 ![Newsletter page](docs/images/existing_features/newsletter/newsletter-page.JPG)

 If the user clicks on the **Subscribe** button, they will be redirected to the newsletter subscription page.
-In order to subscribe to a newsletter, the user has to provide their email address and click on the **Subscribe** button.
+In order to subscribe to newsletter, the user has to provide their email address and click on the **Subscribe** button.
 The **Back** button will redirect the user back to the main newsletter page.

 ![Newsletter subscription page](docs/images/existing_features/newsletter/newsletter-subscription-page.JPG)

-When the user signs up for a newsletter, a relevant message will be displayed in the right upper corner of the screen(see the messages system below).
+When the user signs up for newsletter, a relevant message will be displayed in the right upper corner of the screen(see the messages system below).
-In addition, an email will be sent to the user with the information that they have subscribed to the newsletter.
+In addition, an email will be sent to the user with the information that they have subscribed to newsletter.
-This email also contains a link to unsubscribe from a newsletter if the user wishes to do so.
+This email also contains a link to unsubscribe from newsletter if the user wishes to do so.

 ![Newsletter confirmation email](docs/images/existing_features/newsletter/newsletter-confirmation-email.JPG)

-If the user tries to sign up for a newsletter a second time, a relevant message will be displayed on the screen(see the messages system below).
+If the user tries to sign up for the newsletter a second time, a relevant message will be displayed on the screen (Please read about the messages system below).

 If the user clicks on the **Unsubscribe** button on the newsletter page, they will be redirected to the unsubscription page.
-In order to unsubscribe from a newsletter, the user has to provide their email address and click on the **Unsubscribe** button.
+In order to unsubscribe from newsletter, the user has to provide their email address and click on the **Unsubscribe** button.
-A relevant message will be displayed in the right upper corner of the screen informing that the user has unsubscribed from a newsletter (see the messages system below).
+A relevant message will be displayed in the right upper corner of the screen informing that the user has unsubscribed from newsletter (see the messages system below).
-A relevant message will also be displayed on the screen in case the email provided by the user does not exist in the database (see the message system below).
+A relevant message will also be displayed on the screen in case the email provided by the user does not exist in the database (Please read about the messages system below).
 The **Back** button will redirect the user back to the main newsletter page.

 ![Newsletter unsubscription page](docs/images/existing_features/newsletter/newsletter-unsubscription-page.JPG)